ligolang/ligo/gitlab-pages/docs/reference/bytes.md

 let sub : (nat, nat, bytes) => bytes
 </SyntaxTitle>

-Extract the bytes between `pos1` and `pos2`. **Positions are zero indexed and inclusive**.
-For example if you gave the input "ff7a7aff" to the following:
+Extract bytes from `start` to `length`.
+For example if you gave the input "ff7a7aff" to the following function:

 <Syntax syntax="pascaligo">